- What is judo?

 Finally, if you think that you’ll look awkward and uncoordinated doing judo, all enterprising athletes regardless of sport or activity start off looking awkward and uncoordinated.
 Even world champions had to start as “white belts”!
 Moreover, progress in judo skill and fitness is personal and does not warrant exaggerated comparisons to an external ideal.
 Top

-In keeping with judo as physical culture, all classes begin with a warm-up composed of stretching, break falls, callisthenics, and other bodyweight exercises and movements.
+In keeping with judo as physical culture, all classes begin with a warm-up composed of stretching, break falls, calisthenics, and other body weight exercises and movements.
 Generally, the warm-ups will be progressive to accommodate various fitness levels, although the expectation is that all members regularly attend to increase or maintain their fitness.
 While judo is sometimes translated as the “gentle way”, improvements in cardio, strength, and proprioception are part and parcel in learning and implementing effective judo techniques.

 Following a warm-up, a combination of teaching, drilling (uchikomi or nagekomi), and sparring (randori) occurs.
 Judo is, among other things, a contact sport, so one should expect a fair degree of physical contact– please read this document (pdf) by Don Smith and Ben Ganss for a more detailed discussion.
 For more general information about our classes, please consult the Classes page.

 Given that many people interested in martial arts bring preconceived ideas of what martial arts or judo should entail, regardless of reality, one should also expect to keep an open mind while learning judo.
 Top